dungeons-of-moria/umoria/docs/manual.md

     all prices displayed in the stores will be the actual prices you have to pay.

-The setting of all these options persist in the savefile, even after the character dies.
+The setting of all these options persist in the save file, even after the character dies.